-Vibration standards are usually plotted graphically similarly to the U.S. Office of Surface Mining (OSM) blasting standard and USBM RI 8507 study plots at right,6,7 using log (logarithmic or non-linear) scales in both the horizontal and vertical directions.
+Vibration standards are usually depicted graphically similarly to the U.S. Office of Surface Mining (OSM) blasting standard and USBM RI 8507 study plots at right,6,7 using log (logarithmic or non-linear) scales in both the horizontal and vertical directions.
 The vibration intensity (peak particle velocity in inches/second) is on the vertical scale and the vibration frequency is on the horizontal scale.
 Vibrations deemed "allowable" in these standards fall below the central lines; "non-allowable" vibrations lie above the lines.
 Plotting the standards linearly (i.e. with equal intervals between units on the scales) will change the shape of the dividing line separating "allowable" from "non-allowable" vibrations dramatically, but will not change the standards themselves.

 All scientific studies have limitations, including those of vibration damage and standards based on them.
 Understanding the limitations of scientific work is just as important in using that work as is understanding what the work says.
-Within their scientific limitations, such standards can be invaluable in helping to avoid unnecessary damage by telling contractors and others when their efforts should be of concern.
+Within their scientific limitations, such standards can be invaluable in helping to avoid unnecessary damage by telling contractors and others when their efforts should be of particular concern.
 They also suggest when and how vibration should be reduced to avoid damage.

 Using Vibration Standards